品牌

 Among corundum, top-tier unheated Royal Blue sapphires over 30 carats and large pink sapphires were highly sought after.
 Concurrently, demand for Montana sapphires reached an all-time high.
 Their US-mined origin cleanly bypasses steep import tariffs, while their distinctive teal and steel-blue hues appeal to collectors seeking unconventional aesthetics.

 In rarity-driven categories, Paraíba tourmalines with exceptional fire and clarity remained fiercely competitive.
-Hyper-local varieties, such as Arizona's "Bluebird" azurite-malachite, also showed strong potential in the niche Haute Joaillerie space.
+Hyper-local varieties — such as Arizona's "Bluebird" azurite-malachite — also showed strong potential in the niche Haute Joaillerie space.
+What unites these standout categories is the same principle: a compelling geographic identity that cannot be replicated, and a story that commands a premium precisely because no other stone can tell it.

 Beyond the Metal